vibraniumSwaleh/hotel_booking_app/README.md

 ## Introduction

-This project is a full-stack Airbnb clone developed with the MERN stack, featuring a modern and fast frontend built with Vite.
+This project is a full-stack hotel booking application developed with the MERN stack, featuring a modern and fast frontend built with Vite.
 The goal of this project is to provide a foundation for building real-world applications with a focus on scalability and performance.

 ## Features

 - **Full-Stack:** Utilizes the MERN stack for both frontend and backend.
 - **Vite for Frontend:** Fast and efficient development experience with Vite.
 - **Tailwind for Frontend:** Rapid and responsive UI development with Tailwind CSS.
-- **Airbnb Clone:** Includes essential features inspired by the Airbnb platform.
+- **Hotel Booking Application:** Includes essential features inspired by the Airbnb platform.
 - **Scalable and Modular:** Project structured for scalability and easy maintenance.

 * Create, read, update, and delete listings